nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+TAlent Assistant™ is a **desktop, lightweight and centralized management system** catered to professors for managing the process of hiring undergraduate/graduate Teaching Assistants (TA).
+They will be able to access the TAs’ application data easily and review qualifications or availability for scheduling interviews.
+It is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, this application will be able to help you manage all things under the hood of the TA initiative faster than traditional GUI applications.

 * Table of Contents
-{:toc}

 --------------------------------------------------------------------------------------------------------------------